-To prolong the shelf life of jalapenos, put them in a plastic bag, and store them in the crisper drawer of the refrigerator for up to 7 days.
-For long term storage, flash freeze, put them in a zip lock bag, and freeze for 10-12 months.
+Store jalapenos in the crisper drawer of the refrigerator wrapped in a plastic bag for up to 7 days.
+For long-term storage, flash freeze, put them in a zip lock bag, and freeze for 10-12 months.

 Best ways to store jalapenos

 Once you bring jalapenos home from the store or harvest your own, sort them out depending on how you plan to use them.
 Store those that you intend to use in one week’s time in the fridge and those that you intend to keep for longer in the freezer.